xiexh20/behave-dataset/challenges/cvprw25/README.md

 ## Submission
 Each participant is allowed to submit maximum 10 times per day and 100 submissions in total.

-Participants must pack their results into one pkl file named as results.pkl and submit it as zip file.
+Participants must pack their results into one pkl file named as results.pkl and submit it as a zipped zip file.
 The pkl data should be organized as described above.

 The submission portal can be found in each individual competition website.